 For the past twenty years he has been principal flute of the Band of the Scots Guards in London, performing at venues across the world from music festivals and International Tattoos to the 2012 Olympic Stadium.

 He has performed as a soloist in many venues in London including the Royal Albert Hall and Cadogan Hall, as well as in France, Germany, Italy, Denmark, Switzerland, Canada, the USA, South Korea and Australia.

 He was principal flute of the Showbiz Pops Orchestra, Cygnus Orchestra of London and has performed as a member of L'Anima di Musica and the Perspectives Ensemble, covering an enormous range of repertoire from Hollywood to Schoenberg.
 He is also currently flautist with the London Military Band.

 Over the last twenty years he has appeared in numerous recitals, with repertoire ranging from the classic works to contemporary pieces.
 He also appears on many recordings both with his own band and as a guest performer, and has given live radio and TV broadcasts.
 In December 2016 he gave a series of recitals in the USA, and has recently been invited to perform for both the British Flute Society and the Norwegian Flute Festival.
 In November 2017 he appeared in recital with Tom Ottar Andreassen, principal flute of the Oslo Philharmonic.

-February 2018 sees the release of his debut solo album of English works for flute together with the pianist Oliver Davies, to be released on the MPR British Chamber Music Series (more information can be found on the CD tab above).
-In April 2018 he will making his solo recital debut in Oslo with Oliver Davies and travels to the USA in May 2018 for a week of recitals, solo performances with both orchestra and symphonic wind bands and masterclasses.
+February 2018 saw the release of his debut solo album of English works for flute together with the pianist Oliver Davies, on the MPR British Chamber Music Series (more information can be found on the CD tab above).
+In April 2018 he will be making his solo recital debut in Oslo with Oliver Davies, and travels to the USA in May 2018 for a week of recitals, solo performances with both orchestra and symphonic wind bands and masterclasses.